AnnaZaragoza/KeepItClean/README.md

 On the other hand, the cleaner is able to check the calendar and those tasks - but not able to edit them.
 He can also create, edit and delete reports (for example about damages found, missing equipment, etc.) that the owner can only see and delete.

-## Features
-- 2 accounts with different rights
--

 ## Improvements
 - Authentification.